uridium/docker-latex/README.md

 ### Requirements

-* docker-engine
+* docker
 * make

-### Install
+### Install/Usage

-Run `./docker-latex/render.sh` and an image will be pulled automatically,
+To generate a pdf file, copy this repository to a directory with tex files and run:

+    make f=filename.tex

+You might be tempted to add it as git submodule:

+    git submodule add git@github.com:uridium/docker-latex.git docker-latex

-or download an image from a [registry](https://hub.docker.com/r/uridium/latex/):
+You can also download the image from a [registry](https://hub.docker.com/r/uridium/latex/):

     make pull

-You can also build an image from a Dockerfile:
+or just build the image from a Dockerfile:

     make build

-### Usage

-Simply copy this repository to a directory with tex files and run:

-    ./docker-latex/render.sh filename.tex

-Also, you might be tempted to add it as git submodule:

-    git submodule add git@github.com:uridium/docker-latex.git docker-latex